galaxie8/EDD-aa-/README.md

 # EDD-aa-
+//check out samp23 file, where the actual code is
 //arduino code, determines if PIR sensor is on, and if no acceleration (using MPU6050), then finVal= 1
 //finVal is sent to connecting MIT App Inventor Code that can manually override signals by user using a button
 //if button pressed, out is 0 and module turned off for 5 minutes, otherwise finVal=out